III. The Musaf (additional) sacrifices:

 Indeed, it was on Shimini Atzeret day when they came to his home.
 As we read in the Haftarah of the day: "And it happened on the eighth day that he sent them away, and they blessed the king, and they went back each to his tents happy and content for the goodness that HaShem has done to His slave David and to His people Israel".
 After the people blessed the King, he stood up and in turn blessed the people:

-said by Solomon as the ones we use today upon the removal of the Torah from the
+And we do recognize these verses said by Solomon as the ones we use today upon the removal of the Torah from the Ark on Simchat Torah.

-So in summary, so far, we have seen: That the readings on Shimini Atzeret in
+So in summary, so far, we have seen: That the readings on Shimini Atzeret in the

-the Torah and the Haftarah, are connected to the inauguration of the holy Temple, to the blessing the people gave to Solomon, and
+Torah and the Haftarah, are connected to the inauguration of the holy Temple, to the blessing the people gave to Solomon, and the

 The Special Hallel of Shemini Atzeret

-But there is one more important component in the story of king Solomon and
+But there is one more important component in the story of

-Shemini Atzeret.
-When the people saw that the gates were open, and the fire came down from heaven to
+king Solomon and Shemini Atzeret.
+When the people saw that the gates were open,

-consume, the first time, everything which was placed on
+to consume, the first time, everything

-he altar, they were filled with an extreme Simcha, joy, and they bowed, and
+which was placed on he altar, they were filled with an extreme Simcha, joy, and

-for the first time ever in the bible,
+and sang, for the first time ever

-again the Hallel of David "Ki Leolam
+they sang again the Hallel of David “Ki Leolam Chasdo”.
+This time not prostrating but standing.

-a new type of the Hallel.
-It is not said after a miracle of saving from the
+of the Hallel.
+It is not said after a miracle of saving from the hands of the enemies, not as a Hallel which accompanies

-for the holiday, but as a thanksgiving song.
-For the general goodness of all
+a mitzva, not as a song for the holiday, but as a thanksgiving song.
+For the general goodness

-the good which HaShem has done to
+of all the good which HaShem has done to Israel and to

 So Shemini Atzeret is the "birthday’ of:

-(1) The
+(1) The Holy Temple

 (2) The Fire from heaven on the Altar, which burned, without interruption, for four hundreds years.